spotlightpa/poor-richard/content/news/2024-10-07-SPLUNEQUALEVT1024.md

 published = 2024-10-07T16:15:56.364-04:00
 slug = "pennsylvania-elections-accessibility-voting-rights"
 suppress-date = false
-title = "Spotlight PA Event: How accessible are Pennsylvania’s elections?" title-tag = "How accessible are Pennsylvania’s elections?" topics = ["Events"] twitter-title = "How accessible are Pennsylvania’s elections?"
+title = "WATCH: How accessible are Pennsylvania’s elections?" title-tag = "How accessible are Pennsylvania’s elections?" topics = ["Events"] twitter-title = "How accessible are Pennsylvania’s elections?"